haskell-game/tiny-games-hs/README.md

    **`default-10-80`**
    : Packages installed by default with GHC may be used.
-     Also a second file named Import.hs may be used to gather and re-export imports, only.
+     Also a second file named Import.hs may be used, to gather and re-export imports (only).
     ([template1](default/template1.hs))

    **`hackage-10-80`**